Academic Information

 5 | x 2/3 | 3.33 |

 A maximum of 64 lower level semester credits and 30 upper level semester credits may be transferred from a community college; a total of 94 semester credits may be transferred from a four-year college or combination of two- and four-year colleges.
-Credits earned more than 15 years prior to matriculation at Whitworth will require department approval if they are to fulfill a requirement in the major.
-Courses in which the student received a grade lower than “C,” vocational-technical courses, non-college-level courses, credit earned by exam at another institution, and incomplete courses are not transferable.
-Official transcripts must be received by the registrar’s office from the transferring institution in order to have credit evaluated for final acceptance.
+Credits earned more than 15 years prior to matriculation at Whitworth may require department approval if they are to fulfill a requirement in the major.
+Courses in which the student received a grade lower than “C,” vocational-technical courses, non-college-level courses, credit earned by exam or categorized as prior learning at another institution, and incomplete courses are not transferable.
+Official transcripts must be received by the Office of the University Registrar from the transferring institution in order to have credit evaluated for final acceptance.

 Transfer Policies for Students Holding Associate of Arts Degrees